rick-jennings/phable/docs/xeto-intro.md

 ## Create Python Validation Script

-Replace the contents of `hello.py` with the below Python code that creates Haystack instance data and validates it against the Xeto specs just created:
+Replace the contents of `hello.py` with the below Python code.
+This script creates Haystack instance data representing a site, one site meter with its demand point, and two submeters (each with its own demand point).
+The `subMeterOf` references establish the meter hierarchy, enabling applications to navigate these relationships.
+For example, applications can sum submeter demands or compare them against the site meter reading.
+The script validates this data structure against the Xeto specs we defined:

 ```python
 from phable import Grid, Marker, Ref, XetoCLI